-Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation Т1 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
-Education and Training Description (incl. obstacles): Safety and Security requirements Development of a common language for integrated safety and security assessments.
-Development of techniques for the extraction of relevant information from safety assessments. Т2 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
-Education and Training Description (incl. obs Development of technic findings into safety ass Development of trade-o ques incorporating releva essments.
-Int security assessment
+Stage/Dimension Tx for Technology Ex for Education Cx for certification Sector (JRC) Domain (JRC) Regulation т1 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
+Education and Training quirements mon language for integra ment of techniques for th 5 T2 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
+Education and Training Description (incl. obs Development of technic findings into safety ass Development of trade-o ques incorporating releva essments. ant security assessment

-Т3 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
-Data Security and Privacy, Networks and Distributed Systems, SW and HW Security Engineering, Theoretical Foundations Description (incl. obstacles): Development of safety and security co-verification and validation techniques.
-Description : The gathering of concrete evidence supporting the dependability (safety and security) assessment is essential to ensure that the developed artefact complies with the analysis.
+ТЗ Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
+Data Security and Privacy, Networks and Distributed Systems, SW and HW Security Engineering, Theoretical Foundations Description (incl. obs Development of safet techniques. tacles): y and security co-veri fication and validation Description : The gathering of concrete evidence supporting the dependability (safety and security) assessment is essential to ensure that the developed artefact complies with the analysis.
 In particular, one needs to validate that the trade-off analysis carried out during the assessment phase are reflected in the artefact.
 For example, validate that the counter and control mechanisms places interfere without invalidating the assessment phase.
 Similarly, verification techniques shall be placed to check for defects or vulnerabilities that can be exploited by attackers to cause hazards.
 Co-verification has to, therefore, exploit the architecture placed, e.g., safety patterns, to guide the verification of defects that can be exploited by attackers. lity assessments may no verification and validatio Τ4 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
-Data Security and Privacy, Networks and Distributed Systems, SW and HW Security Engineering, Theoretical Foundations Description (incl. obs tacles): Develop incremental methods for safety and security integration.
-Description : With the increased connectivity of vehicles, new features in can be installed to systems even after production.
-These features in require the integration of safety and security.
-However, instead of assessment the whole system, such incremental changes to system shall only require incremental re-assessments, thus requiring repeating unnecessarily verification and validation tas incremental methods, however, still shall guarantee the safety a security of the system that is updated.
+Data Security and Privacy, Networks and Distributed Systems, SW and HW Security Engineering, Theoretical Foundations Description (incl. obs tacles): Develop incremental m ethods for safety and se curity integration.
+Description : With the increased connectivity of vehicles, new features can be installed to systems even after production.
+These features may require the integration of safety and security.
+However, instead of re- assessment the whole system, such incremental changes to the system shall only require incremental re-assessments, thus not requiring repeating unnecessarily verification and validation tasks.
+Incremental methods, however, still shall guarantee the safety and security of the system that is updated.

-Obstacles : The degree of incrementality may not enable techniques to re-use parts of the assessments. Т5 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
-Data Security and Privacy, Networks and Distributed Systems, SW and HW Security Engineering, Theoretical Foundations Description (incl. obs Continuous safety and tacles): security assessment pro ocess Description: The dependability (safety and security) of systems is be guaranteed throughout their life-cycle.
-This means that dependability assessment of these systems shall be re-evalue whenever there is a change in the system or a new fact is discovere.g., new cyber-attacks.
-This becomes even more relevant with increase in the number of autonomous and automated feat available in vehicles.
-The continuous assessment process shares supported by automated techniques that among other things devan argument supporting the safety and security of systems; gathering of evidence from sources possibly distributed around globe demonstrating that the system complies with the argumen for example, deploying validation and verification tools/techniques Obstacles: Such a continuous process will depend on the technolog available, e.g., the verification tools, underlying communication se channels assumptions, and distributed evidence storage.
-This E1 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
+Obstacles : The degree of incrementality may not enable techniques to re-use parts of the assessments. Τ5 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
+Data Security and Privacy, Networks and Distributed Systems, SW and HW Security Engineering, Theoretical Foundations Description (incl. obs - Continuous safety and security assessment pro ocess Description : The dependability (safety and security) of systems shall be guaranteed throughout their life-cycle.
+This means that the dependability assessment of these systems shall be re-evaluated whenever there is a change in the system or a new fact is discovered, e.g., new cyber-attacks.
+This becomes even more relevant with the increase in the number of autonomous and automated features available in vehicles.
+The continuous assessment process shall be supported by automated techniques that among other things develop an argument supporting the safety and security of systems; the gathering of evidence from sources possibly distributed around the globe demonstrating that the system complies with the argument by, for example, deploying validation and verification tools/techniques.
+Obstacles : Such a continuous process will depend on the technologies available, e.g., the verification tools, underlying communication secure channels assumptions, and distributed evidence storage.
+This may require centralized entities that manage the process.
+E1 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.
 Description (incl. obstacles): Education programs based on Safety and Security assessment.
 E2 Energy, Financial, Government and Public Authorities, heath, Transportation, Smart ecosystems.